RemoteConfigsInc/Documentation/README.md

 **WARNING** **_Only close your account when you are certain that there are no applications that make use of your RemoteConfigs configurations.
 You will lose your API keys and all information associated with your account._**

 To close your account, first go to Settings by clicking on the cof in the top-right corner of any page after you have signed in.
-When you are on the Settings page, you can close your account by clicking the `Close Account` button and confirming that you want to close your account.
+When you are on the Settings page, you can close your account by clicking the **Close Account** button and confirming that you want to close your account.

 ## Configurations
-### Creating a Config
+### Creating and managing configurations
-There are 2 ways to create a config:
+There are two ways to create and manage your configs.

 1. From the Dashboard
-    1.1 Click the `Create` button on the **New Configuration** card.
-    1.2 Give your config a name and short description.
-    1.3 Add the settings for your config.
-A config's settings is a list of key-value pairs.
-    1.4 Once you are done adding settings to the config, click the `Create Configuration` button.

 2. Using the API
-    * see the [API](#api) docs for more information on authenticating and the available endpoints.
+  * All CRUD operations are available through the API.
+See the [API](#api) section for more information.

-### Managing a Config
-To manage a config, click on the `Manage Configuration` button for the config you want to manage, on the Dashboard.
-You will now be able to make changes to the configuration.